 2023 TRI Community Profile -

 The Toxics Release Inventory (TRI) tracks the management of certain toxic chemicals that may pose a threat to human health and the environment.
-U.S. facilities in different industry sectors that meet reporting requirements must report annually how much of each chemical is released into the environment and/or otherwise managed as waste through recycling, energy recovery, and treatment.
+U.S. facilities in different industry sectors that meet reporting requirements must report annually how much of each chemical is released into the environment and/or managed through recycling, energy recovery, and treatment.
 For more information about the TRI data in this profile, visit the TRI Toxics Tracker tool.

 You can use TRI and Risk-Screening Environmental Indicators (RSEI) data to start a conversation about facilities in your community and potential sources of exposure to toxic chemicals.